28th November, 2024

 a group of numbers or other things arranged in a rectangle that can be used to solve a problem or measure something

 Instead of purely focusing on numbers, a health and safety risk matrix can use colours and a grid to show the risk level.
-You won't even need to use a calculator.
-And you could choose to do away with numbers all together if you wanted to.
-Like in the example below.
+And as a bonus, you won't need to use a calculator!

 Slight Moderate Extreme